mdzahirdu/face-detection-yolov5-custom/README.md

-# ACE Face Detection - YOLOv5 Custom
+# Face Detection - YOLOv5 Custom

 This repository demonstrates a custom face detection pipeline using a YOLOv5 model trained on manually annotated facial images.
 The goal is to detect faces in diverse conditions (indoor/outdoor, spoof/real/props) and save cropped face regions along with detection metadata into an Excel sheet.